-As a Church of England school in Suffolk, we are advised to use the Emmanuel Project scheme of work, which fulfils RE requirements for all schools, and is based on the Suffolk Agreed Syllabus.
+As a Church of England school in Suffolk, we use the Emmanuel Project scheme of work, which fulfils RE requirements for all schools, and is based on the Suffolk Agreed Syllabus.

-The Emmanuel Project provides teachers with a comprehensive tool to take the children on an RE journey throughout their time at Blundeston.
-Starting with religious stories in early years, moving onto Christianity and Judaism in Key Stage 1, the children then extend their learning in Key Stage 2 to incorporate Hinduism, Sikhism, Buddhism, Humanism and Islam.
+The Emmanuel Project provides teachers with a comprehensive tool to take the children on a RE journey throughout their time at Blundeston.
+Starting with religious stories in early years, moving onto Christianity, Judaism and Islam in Key Stage 1, the children then extend their learning in Key Stage 2 to incorporate Hinduism, Sikhism, Buddhism, Humanism and Islam.
+This progression allows our children to build their understanding and vocabulary from unit to unit, giving them a confident religious literacy.

 Each unit begins with a key question, which is then unpacked over a series of RE lessons.
-The units follow the same pattern - the children engage with the key question, enquire, explore (through each religion's special book, place of worship and personal practice), evaluate and express.
-All units follow this enquiry-based model and offer a breadth of options to make them more flexible within each class.
+The units follow the same pattern - the children engage with the key question, then enquire, explore, evaluate and express.